NicTool/dns-resource-record/README.md

 [ 'owner', 'ttl', 'class', 'type', 'algorithm', 'fptype', 'fingerprint' ]
 ```

-Get a list of RFCs for further learning about a RR type:
+Get a list of RFCs for references about each RR type:

 ```js
 > new RR.A(null).getRFCs()